 Suitability Guidelines

-When the basis for recommendation may not be evident or the applicant does not meet the thresholds and guidelines below, supplemental information/documentation explaining the recommendation and how the proposed annuity will better align with the applicant’s financial objectives may be required.
+When the basis for recommendation is not clear or the applicant does not meet the thresholds and guidelines noted below, supplemental information/documentation may be required explaining the recommendation and how the proposed annuity will better align with the applicant’s financial objectives.

 Liquidity and Financial Thresholds